Ilkka-AI/CarND-Extended-Kalman-Filter-Project/README.md

 I reached RMSE error rates of

-position_x=0.021,
-positions_y=0.013,
-velocity_x=0.407,
-velocity_y=0.285.
+position_x=0.097
+positions_y=0.085,
+velocity_x=0.451,
+velocity_y=0.439.

-Turning off the lidar and using radar only results in significantly higher uncertainty.
-Using lidar only gives the same accuracy as the integrated data.
+Turning off the lidar and using radar only results in higher uncertainty with values 0.230 0.346
+0.583
+0.804.
+Using lidar only gives an intermediate accuracy with values, 0.147 0.115
+0.638
+0.534,

+being higher than for the integrated data.

+This confirms the simulated lidar data is more accurate than radar data, but combining them gives the best accuracy.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)